pravega/pravega-client-rust/python/PythonBinding.md

 1. Ensure `cargo build` works fine.
 2. There are two ways of running generating bindings.
 This describes the steps where maturin is manually installed.
-    - Manually install [maturin](https://github.com/PyO3/maturin) via `pip install maturin`
+    - Manually install [maturin](https://github.com/PyO3/maturin) via `pip install maturin==0.14`
-    - `maturin build --release --no-sdist --strip --manylinux off` This command auto detects the python interpreter and uses it.
+    - `maturin build --release --strip --manylinux off` This command auto detects the python interpreter and uses it.
 To specify a specific interpreter using `--interpreter` option.
     - `maturin sdist` to generate the source distribution.
 3. Steps to generate bindings using a docker approach.